-- Promote student learning of the University Core Curriculum Embedded Outcomes of cultural self-awareness, knowledge of cultural worldview frameworks, empahty, verbal and nonverbal communication, curiosity and openness.
+- Promote student learning of the University Core Curriculum embedded outcomes of cultural self-awareness, knowledge of cultural worldview frameworks, empathy, verbal and nonverbal communication, curiosity and openness.

-- Study abroad scholarships of up to $3,000 are available for every Boilermaker (amount based on duration of study abroad experience).
+- Study abroad scholarships of up to $5,000 are available for undergraduate Boilermakers based on financial need (amount based on duration of study abroad experience).